How to Use WordPress Retina and WebP Images

 If you don't use retina images, your normal images, such as screenshots, will sometimes appear blurry on high resolution displays.
 Say you are working on a non-retina display.
 When you upload your image to WordPress, it might now appear blurry to those say on a Macbook Pro.
 That's definitely not good.
 How do you fix this?
 Well, you need to upload higher resolution images.
 How much bigger?
 Well, generally 2x the size is a good place to start.

-Jordy Meow designed a WordPress plugin called WP Retina 2x which we highly recommend.
+An option is a WordPress plugin called WP Retina 2x or you have a good theme that takes care of this.
 We have even updated our plugins to work with it.
 The plugin does two things: it creates image files required by the High-DPI devices and it displays them to your visitors accordingly.
 Now your website will look beautiful and crisp on every device!
 Since WordPress 4.4, there is support for responsive images.
 WP Retina 2x handles this well and nicely adds the retina images in the

 srcset created by WordPress.
 Using